-Many of us who have embarked on a 12-step program of recovery are quite familiar with Bill’s Story, which was written by Alcoholics Anonymous co-founder Bill Wilson.
+Many of us who have embarked on a 12-step program of recovery are quite familiar with Bill’s Story, which Alcoholics Anonymous co-founder Bill Wilson wrote.

 Sometimes words are so powerful when they are expressed aloud.

 Yes, Bill Wilson lived in a different time, but I came to understand how much his personal struggle with alcoholism reflected my own battle and that of other addicts.

 Bill’s Story reflects the progression of alcoholism, as well as the evolution of drug addiction.

 One line that I highlighted in my Big Book was from the first chapter when Bill says, “I was very lonely and again turned to alcohol.”
 I also used alcohol to combat loneliness, as well as other feelings like depression and anxiety.

 Alcohol numbed my feelings, but the next day I felt worse and even more alone.
 After some time, I became addicted to alcohol.
 As Bill said, “Liquor ceased to be a luxury.
 It turned into a necessity.”

 Why does alcohol become a necessity to an alcoholic, even when it stops working?

 Well, alcoholics develop a tolerance to booze, and over time, need more alcohol to create the same effect that they once had gotten with just a smaller quantity.